Man admits to hacking Minnesota databases over cop acquittal

-MINNEAPOLIS (AP) - A Minnesota man has admitted to hacking into state government databases in 2017 in retaliation for the acquittal of a police officer in the fatal shooting of a black motorist, Philando Castile.
+MINNEAPOLIS (AP) - A Minnesota man admitted Thursday that he hacked into state government databases in 2017 as an act of retaliation after the acquittal of an officer who fatally shot Philando Castile during a 2016 traffic stop .

-Cameron Thomas Crowley pleaded guilty Thursday to one count of intentional access to a protected computer.
-In exchange, four other counts will be dismissed.
-Prosecutors and defense attorneys agreed to a sentence of five years’ probation, but the judge ultimately will decide the sentence.
+Cameron Thomas Crowley, 20, apologized for his actions as he pleaded guilty in U.S. District Court to one count of intentional access to a protected computer.
+As part of the plea agreement, four other counts against him will be dismissed.

-The 20-year-old Crowley admitted he used the online name “Vigilance” to attack government databases that contained identifying information of hundreds of people.
-At the time, he said he did it because former St. Anthony police officer Jeronimo Yanez was acquitted in the 2016 shooting death of Castile.
+Prosecutors and Crowley’s attorney agreed to a sentence of five years’ probation, but the count allows for a maximum penalty of one year in prison and his sentence will ultimately be up to a judge.
+The plea agreement also said the estimated amount of loss is between $40,000 and $90,000, but there was no agreement on how much Crowley will have to repay his victims.
+He will be sentenced July 17.

-Crowley apologized in court, saying his actions hurt others who had nothing to do with Castile’s death.
+Crowley, of Lino Lakes, admitted he used the screen name “Vigilance” as he attacked government databases, including one that contained identifying information of hundreds of students and employees at an unnamed university.
+Crowley admitted he posted a link to that information onto a known hacking website, where it could be accessed by others.

 Copyright © 2019 The Washington Times, LLC.